Yi Ŭibang: Jo Wi-Chong's Rebellion

 Jo Wi-chong, Seogyeong Yusu (Military Governor of the Western Capital) and Byeongbu Sangseo (Minister of War), denounced Yi Ŭibang and Chŏng Chungbu for killing Uijong without giving him a proper burial, and declared:

 “I hear that the Jungbang in Gaegyeong recently discussed the rough and hostile nature of the northern frontier fortresses, and decided to attack and destroy them.
 They have already mobilized a large army—shall we sit and wait for death?
 Gather your troops and assemble in Seogyeong without delay!”

 He sent this proclamation to various fortresses in the northeastern frontier, and over 40 strongholds north of Jeoryeong (or Jabi Pass) responded, giving the rebellion great momentum and advanced to the outskirts of Gaeseong.
 Yi Ŭibang captured and executed high-ranking officials from Seogyeong—including Sangseo Yun In-mi, Grand General Kim Deok-sin, and General Kim Seok-jae—and displayed their heads in the marketplace.
 He appointed Yun Injam, Jungseo Silang Pyeongjangsa (Vice Chancellor of State), as commander to lead three armies against Jo Wi-chong, but the government forces were defeated at Jeoryeong Station.
 He then marched north to suppress the rebels, advancing as far as the Daedong River.
 However, the scattered Seogyeong forces regrouped and fortified their defenses, leading Yi Ŭibang to camp outside the city for about a month before withdrawing due to severe cold.

 Downfall and death

-Yi Ǔibang exercises his power (wi-bok) at will and disrupting the court, amassing deep resentment among many.
+Yi Ŭibang exercises his power (wi-bok) at will and disrupting the court, amassing deep resentment among many.
 Back in Gaegyeong, he began preparations for another campaign against Jo Wi-Chong, even conscripting monks into his forces.
 Then, in the midst of these preparations, he was lured into an ambush outside Seonuimu Gate by Buddhist monk Chongch'am in collusion with Chŏng kyun, son of Chŏng Chungbu.
 His associates, including his brother Yi Jun-ui’s allies Go Deuk-won and Yu Yun-won, were also killed, and his daughter was deposed as Crown Princess.
 Fearing unrest, Chŏng Chungbu explained the circumstances to calm the troops.
 With Yi Ŭibang dead, power returned to Chŏng Chungbu.